 Heating Properties

-Heating properties are what make or break cookware.
-No heat source provides perfect heating, so there are always going to be hotter and cooler areas transferring to a pan.
-The pan's job is to even out the heat and spread it throughout the pan.
+Assuming safety--we do not recommend unsafe cookware--heating properties are the most important consideration when buying cookware.
+No heat source provides perfect heating, so there are always going to be hotter and cooler areas.
+A pan's job is to spread heat evenly throughout.

-Cheap pans do a poor job of this.
-If you've ever used a pan where your food burns in some spots while it barely cooks in others, or your sauces bubble around the edges (where the heat is) while the interior just sits there and does nothing, then you know how frustrating bad cookware can be.
+Cheap pans do a poor job spreading heat.
+If you've ever used a pan where your food burns in some spots while it barely cooks in others, or your sauces bubble around the edges while the interior just sits there, you know how frustrating bad cookware can be.

-Good clad stainless cookware solves this problem to a large degree.
+Good quality cookware solves this problem to a large degree (though no pan provides perfect heat).

-As we said above, how well a tri-ply clad stainless pan spreads heat depends on the amount of aluminum in the heating core.
-Some manufacturers skimp by using thinner layers of aluminum.
-If this is the case, the pan won't spread heat evenly and rapidly.
+How well a clad stainless pan spreads heat depends on the amount of aluminum (and/or copper) in the heating core.
+Some manufacturers use thin layers of aluminum, so the pan won't spread heat very well.

-So, what are we looking for, exactly, as far as weight and pan thickness?
-We look to All-Clad D3 (tri-ply) clad stainless for the industry standard: All-Clad D3 has a total wall thickness of about 2.6mm and an internal aluminum layer of 1.7mm.
-An All-Clad 12-inch tri-ply clad skillet weighs about 3.7 lbs.
-This provides enough aluminum for fast, even heating, enough stainless for a durable exterior, and yet not so much of either that the pan is unwieldy or hard to use.
+What's a good weight/pan thickness?
+All-Clad D3, the industry standard, has a total wall thickness of 2.6mm and an internal aluminum layer of 1.7mm.
+An All-Clad D3 12-inch skillet weighs just under 4 lbs.
+This is enough aluminum for even heating, enough steel for a durable exterior, yet not so much of either that the pan is overly heavy.
+(Heavier cookware, like Demeyere, heats better, but is too heavy for some people to handle.)

-A Tramontina Tri-Ply Clad stainless 12" skillet is also 2.6mm thick and weighs about 3.5 lbs.
-Testing shows that Tramontina pans heat slightly less evenly than All-Clad, but the performance is very close.
-All-Clad distributes heat a little more evenly, while Tramontina retains heat a little better.
+The Tramontina Tri-Ply Clad 12" skillet has nearly identical stats: it is 2.6mm thick with a 1.7mm layer of aluminum and weighs 3.5 lbs.
+Testing shows that Tramontina Tri-Ply Clad heats slightly less evenly than All-Clad D3, while Tri-Ply Clad retains heat slightly better.
 This indicates that All-Clad has slightly more aluminum and Tramontina has slightly more stainless steel.

-However, the differences are so small that you are unlikely to notice them in everyday use.
+However, the differences are so small that you are unlikely to notice them in daily use.

-With All-Clad D3 costing so much more--more than twice as much in some cases--that's saying a lot.
+With All-Clad D3 costing so much more--more than twice as much in some cases--this small difference in heating performance makes the Tramontina Tri-Ply Clad an excellent option.

 The All-Clad tri-ply 12" skillet weighs 3.7 lbs and has a wall thickness of 2.6mm.
 The Tramontina tri-ply 12" skillet weighs 3.45 lbs and has a wall thickness of 2.6mm.
 These near-identical measurements result in near-identical performance--with Tramontina a fraction of the cost.